powwu/wallpapers/README.md

-hello!!!
+hello!

 these are the wallpapers i use.

-### folder explanation:
+### folder explanation

+#### sources - the source files (GIMP .xcf) if i make a wallpaper and decide saving the project is a good idea

+    - these aren't organized

+#### bin - some scripts that make my wallpaper life easier

+    - alacritty_xr_color_scheme - change alacritty colors based on xresources

+    - fav - move wallpaper to favorites folder (requires full path used on `wallpaper`)

+    - unfav - like the above, but opposite

+    - wallpaper - changes the wallpaper and sets xresources and pywalfox and blah blah blah it does the things use it it's nice

+#### wallpapers - the actual wallpapers

+    - favorites - my personal favorites (all working with wal, good colorschemes)

+    - minimal - minimal

+    - geometric - geometric

+    - keyborb - keyborb

+    - keyborb/sus - copyfringe inrightment, not uploaded to github

+    - miscdump - if i download wallpaper dumps, and haven't yet organized them (probably never will), this is where they go

-cherrypicked - my personal favorites from minimal and geometric (all working with wal) minimal - minimal geometric - geometric keyborb - keyborb firewatch - wallpapers from the video game firewatch geometric/broken :( - pictures that wal doesn't like (minimal still has some broken photos)
+    - firewatch - wallpapers from the video game firewatch

+    - geometric/broken :( - pictures that wal doesn't like (minimal and miscdump still have some broken photos)

+### credits (dm to be added OR for a takedown request)
-most wallpapers taken from KraXen72#9190 in the unixporn discord - http://github.com/KraXen72
+the base for this repo taken from KraXen72#9190 in the unixporn discord - http://github.com/KraXen72

 -powwu (with love)